 Science of Periogen

 Periogen works through the interaction of 4 ingredients: tetrapotassium pyrophosphate, sodium tripolyphosphate, baking soda, and citric acid.
-When added to water, ingredients baking soda and citric acid add fizz in order to draw the active tartar-dissolving ingredients into solution and to establish a healthy 7.6 pH.
+When added to water, ingredients baking soda and citric acid add fizz in order to draw the active tartar-dissolving ingredients into solution at ambient temperatures and to establish a healthy 7.6 pH.
 A healthy oral pH is critical to calculus “prevention and reduction” as acidic oral environments can build calculus.

 Tetrapotassium pyrophosphate is a colorless transparent crystalline chemical compound with the formula Na4P2O7.
 It is a salt composed of pyrophosphate and sodium ions.
-It is the "tartar control" agent which removes calcium and magnesium from the saliva, so they cannot deposit on the teeth.
-It has been shown that pyrophosphates have a high affinity to hydroxyapatite (HA) surfaces, probably by an interaction with Ca2+ in the hydration layer.
-By interacting with HA and enamel surface, pyrophosphate reduces their protein binding capacity.
+It is the "tartar control" agent which removes calcium and magnesium from saliva so they cannot deposit on the teeth.
+It has been shown that pyrophosphates has a high affinity to hydroxyapatite (HA) surfaces most likely through an interaction with Ca2+ in the hydration layer.
+By interacting with HA and enamel surface, the pyrophosphate reduces their protein binding capacity.
 It also has the ability to inhibit calcium phosphate formation.
-It is therefore conceivable that pyrophosphates introduce in the oral cavity through dentifrices may affect pellicle formation.
-Tetrapotassium pyrophosphate inhibits the mineralization of biofilm before it is transferred into supragingival calculus.
+Pyrophosphates introduced into the oral cavity through dentifrices affect pellicle formation.
+Also, tetrapotassium pyrophosphate inhibits the mineralization of biofilm before it is transferred into supragingival calculus.